AlaYousef/portfolio-project3/README.md

 13. Confirm you want to connect to GitHub
 14. Search for the repository name and click the connect button
 15. Scroll to the bottom of the deploy page and select the preferred deployment type
-16. Click either Enable Automatic Deploys for automatic deployment when you push updates to Github
+16. Click Enable Automatic Deploys for automatic deployment when you push updates to Github

 ## Forking This Project